anhcaoh/search-person/README.md

 # search-person

-Type to search person demographics;
-displaying person full name with suffix, title and address
+Type to search person and displaying their full name with suffix, title and address

 # Run app locally: